goiwai/hep-score/README.md

 ```$ pip install --user git+https://gitlab.cern.ch/hep-benchmarks/hep-score.git```
 The ```hep-score``` script will then be accessible under ```~/.local/bin```.

-To install as regular user in a python virtual environment:
+To install as a regular user in a python virtual environment:

 ```
 export VERSION=v2.0           # Or any other version of HEPScore